gilatsh/The-Series-Analyzer/README.md

+A simple program in Bash Scripting that displays the series of positive numbers and their statistical properties.
 Detailed information about the assignment:

-A simple program in Bash Scripting that displays the series of positive numbers and their statistical properties.

-The following:

 /There should be a text-based user interface for the program.